SofiaKung/TIL/ai-tools/coding-subagents.md

-# [TIL] Managing context with subagents assisted coding
+# TIL: Structuring AI Context with .agents, .contexts, and Docs

 Date: December 28, 2025

 This is an ongoing doc to document all learnings about coding with sub agents

-# TIL: Structuring AI Context with .agents, .contexts, and Docs

 > Building ButterFlow taught me how to structure context for AI coding agents.
 This pattern eliminated repetitive explanations and improved consistency from 60% to 95%+.